 -- Uses also include our expectation of capital expenditure of MYR2.6 billion, and our expectation of dividend distribution of MYR0.7 billion.
 However, we believe the company has flexibility with respect to its capital expenditure and dividend distribution in case of distress.

 The stable outlook reflects our view that the growth in TM's nonvoice services, mainly from broadband and data, will continue to offset the gradually declining revenue from its fixed-line telephony operations.
 The outlook also factors in our expectation that debt will not materially increase to fund either capital expenditure or any special dividend payments.

-We may raise the rating if the company completes the HSBB rollout, maintains robust profitability and margins, preserves its strong liquidity, and improves its financial performance, such that it has a ratio of debt to EBITDA of less than 1.5x on a sustained basis.
+We may raise the rating if the company completes the HSBB rollout, maintains robust profitability and margins, preserves its strong liquidity, and improves its financial performance, such that it has a ratio of adjusted debt to EBITDA of less than 1.5x on a sustained basis.

-The long-term local currency rating on TM will not be affected if we lower or raise the local currency sovereign rating on Malaysia by one notch.
+The long-term local currency rating on TM would not be affected if we lower or raise the local currency sovereign rating on Malaysia by one notch.
 But a lowering of the long-term foreign currency sovereign rating could prompt us to lower the long-term foreign currency rating on the company.

 - U.S. war veteran released by North Korea returns home |

 - South Korea to make announcement on air zone; expansion is anticipated |